This Diplomat's Wife Was Charged For Killing A Teenager

-After a truly wild series of events, the wife of an American diplomat is officially being charged in the death of a teenager from the U.K. Anne Sacoolas, who is married to a U.S. diplomat currently stationed in the U.K. was charged with killing a teenage motorcyclist in a road accident on Friday.
+After a truly wild series of events, the wife of an American diplomat is officially being charged for the death of teenager Harry Dunn.
+Anne Sacoolas, who is married to a US diplomat currently stationed in the UK was charged with killing a teenage motorcyclist in a road accident on Friday.

-Harry Dunn, who was 19 at the time, died on August 27 just outside of a U.S. Air Force base in England after Sacoolas hit him while driving on the wrong side of the road.
+Harry Dunn, who was 19 at the time, died on 27 August just outside of a US Air Force base after Sacoolas hit him while driving on the wrong side of the road.
 While she originally cooperated with the police, she left the country three weeks later claiming diplomatic immunity.

 Advertisement